bryplano/DatePickerIonInputTest/README.md

 # DatePickerIonInputTest

-This is a sample Ionic 4.3.0 application that demos using the @ionic-native/datepicker wrapper and cordova-plugin-datepicker within the confines of an @ionic/angular 4.X app.
+This is a sample application that demonstrates a UI issue related to using `ion-input` alongside `cordova-plugin-datepicker` in an @ionic/angular 4.3.0 app.

 To run this application: